top of page

 2026 season rates

-N.B.
-Please check the website or call in advance to confirm that visits are running.
+Please check here or call ahead to confirm that tours are taking place before your arrival.

-Kindly leave your vehicle in the school car park after the bridge.
+Parking is available in the school car park just after the bridge

 bottom of page